 All the information you provide for the advert must be true and not misleading in any respect.

 When submitting job adverts you are required to take responsibility to advertise details in accordance with employment legislation that may be relevant to each individual opportunity.
 Falmouth University Employability Service reserve the right to refuse publication of opportunities which do not comply.

-It is the employers responsibility to access the suitability of any employees and shall be responsible for taking up any references and checking of qualifications provided by the employee before making a formal offer to the student/ graduate.
+Additional: It is the employer’s responsibility to assess the suitability of any employees and shall be responsible for taking up any references and checking of qualifications provided by the employee before making a formal offer to the student/ graduate.